mnit-rtmc/iris/docs/rest_api.md

 ### Sign Images

-The resources in `iris/img/` are GIF images of active sign messages from `sign_message`.
+The resources in `iris/img/` are GIF images of active [sign message]s from `sign_message`.

 ## Login and Access